George Brettingham Sowerby III

-George Brettingham Sowerby III (16 September 1843 – 31 January 1921) was a British conchologist, publisher, and illustrator.
+George Brettingham Sowerby III (London, 16 September 1843 – 31 January 1921) was a British conchologist, publisher, and illustrator.

+He was the eldest son of G. B. Sowerby II.
+At the age of seventeen or eighteen, he began his career as a conchologist, operating from his father's residence.
+From October 1897, the business was conducted under the name Sowerby and Fulton.
+Mr. Sowerby retired in January 1916.

+He married Miss Rose Wilkie in June 1867, and they had three children: one son and two daughters.

 He, too, worked (like his father George Brettingham Sowerby II and his grandfather George Brettingham Sowerby I) on the Thesaurus Conchyliorium, a comprehensive, beautifully illustrated work on molluscs.
 He was colour blind, and thus his daughter did most of the colouring of his engravings.